David Piper (racing driver): Later career

+The active career of the Porsche 917K in WSC and similar Group 4 races ended with the 1971 season.
+It still could enter for a few years in Group 7 racing like Can-Am and Interserie, but for that the regular 917 was underpowered as Porsche added turbocharging to the quite different 917/10 TC models.
+Piper later raced his personal and other cars in historic events.

-Piper's personal sport cars of the period are typically painted in bright green, originally from his BP sponsor which replaced Esso after the Suez Crisis; eventually Piper liked the color and made it his own, having never liked the classic British racing green.
+Piper's personal sport cars of the period are typically painted in bright green, originally from his BP sponsor which replaced Esso after the 1956 Suez Crisis; eventually Piper liked the color and made it his own, having never liked the classic British racing green.

-Piper crashed a Porsche 917 during the 1970 shooting of the film Le Mans and lost part of one leg.

-Piper later raced his personal, green, Porsche 917 and other cars in historic events.